rladies/rladiesguide/content/organization/events/online/index.en.md

 need to enter the host key which you'll get from us prior to the meetup.

+:wave: **Please remember to _end_ the meeting, not just _leave_ the meeting** so that the next organizer can access the room for their meetup.

 ### How to claim Host controls using the Host Key

 1. Click on the Zoom meeting URL and join the meeting with the passcode (get it from